tsimeonov/Computer-Science/Computer Science/CM1025 Fundamentals CS/Week 4/notes.md

 Mathematical induction is a powerful proof technique used to show that a statement P(n) holds for all natural numbers (or for all values from some starting point like 0 or 1).
 It works in two main steps:

+1. Base Case:

+You prove that the statement is true for the starting value (usually n = 0 or n = 1).

+📌 This is like proving the first domino falls:

+Show that P(0) is true.

 ---